Topic of the month is a monthly column dedicated to articles, videos, photos and quircks regarding our beloves four-legged friends.

 Here at NATURAL TRAINER, we trust nature as the ideal ally for caring for the natural balance of your cat.

-Cranberry extract, together with natural chicory extract and controlled levels of minerals, help to maintain the correct functioning of your cat's urinary tract in the long term.
+Cranberry concentrate, together with natural chicory concentrate and controlled levels of minerals, help to maintain the correct functioning of your cat's urinary tract in the long term.

 Thanks to its beneficial properties, cranberry is one of the specific natural ingredients included in Natural Trainer foods for cats of all ages, as well as for cats with specific needs.